15 Best Things To Do In Cadiz Cruise Port + Port Overview

 14. Vejer de la Frontera

 Known as one of the most beautiful “white villages” in Andalusia, Vejer de la Frontera is another place you should visit on a cruise-line-sponsored or independent shore excursion.
-This extraordinary place is situated 57 km/35 miles (a 50-minute drive) from Cadiz port and is one of the most impressive places I’ve visited in Spain.

 It is a typically Andalusian village with a strong Arab influence in architecture and during the visit you can admire its fortified walls, squares, fountains, mystical corners, and stunning views of the Andalusian countryside.